-Balcony Garden Web has a number of great suggestions of uses of baking soda in gardening.
+Balcony Garden Web has several great suggestions for using baking soda in gardening.
 For example, they suggest adding baking soda to fertilize slow-growing, dull-appearing plants.
-They say that you should mix one teaspoon each of baking soda and Epsom set with 1/2 teaspoon ammonia in one gall of water.
-Then add approximately one quart of that solution to each plant that you want to fertilize.
-You should seem them grow faster and brighter in no time.
+They say that you should mix one teaspoon of baking soda and Epsom set with 1/2 teaspoon ammonia in one gall of water.
+Then add approximately one quart of that solution to each plant you want to fertilize.
+You should see them grow faster and brighter in no time.

 3. Make Your Tomatoes Taste Better

 This is one of my favorite tips from Balcony Garden Web.
 They explain that if you simply sprinkle a little bit of baking soda around the base of your tomato plants, you’ll be able to grow sweeter tomatoes.
 How is this possible?
 The soil absorbs the baking soda, lowering the natural acidity levels of the plant itself.
 Baking soda costs so little and yet it can work so much magic!